samadarshad/PromoTracker/.github/SETUP.md

 1. Go to your GitHub repository
 2. Click **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret**
-4. Add the following four secrets:
+4. Add the following two secrets:

 #### Required Secrets